My active interest in Fine Art commenced in 2006 and is deeply rooted in my personal-multicultural and professional-academic background.

-Visual art, unlike sequentially processed texts, has a more immediate impact on the spectator and is licensed to address situations in their extreme.
+Visual art has a more immediate impact on the spectator than sequentially processed texts, and is licensed to address situations in their extreme.
 During the last five years I created, by invitation, a collection of paintings in support of the Oxford University projects to further reinforce the need for an in-depth understanding of the ethical issues and dilemmas that permeate technological innovation and everyday use of social media.

 My present passion is Universal Love.
 I am currently working on images, including portraiture, that convey the genuine sense of tender, caring, love all human beings possess.
 This collection of paintings is intended to

 - act as a counterweight to the images of humanity, portrayed daily in our media, of a world mostly made up of carnage and destruction

 - invite each spectator to reflect on our common humanity

 - evoke in the spectator a desire to strive, as an individual, to uphold humanity’s dignity by extending their love, hope and compassion to all human beings on Earth with no exception.